andrewluetgers/ngEventRegistry/README.md

 ### So lets be explicit about our protocol and enforce it programatically.

-ngEventRegistry produces injectable services two for each event.
+ngEventRegistry produces injectable services, two for each event.
 One service to broadcast the event another to listen for and handle the event.
 These event-specific emitter and handler functions enforce a pre-defined protocol.
 Argument constructor functions (argSpecs) guarantee any